JanuszMarek/ProductsWebAPI/README.md

 * seed data

 ## Startup
-If you already have existing database you can change connection string in ProductsWebAPI/appsettings.json
+If you already have existing database you have to adapt connection string in ProductsWebAPI/appsettings.json
 ```
 {
   ...